gauravbhand1611/oms-documentation/documents/learn-netsuite/integration-flows/purchase-orders.md

 ---
 description: >-
-  Learn how NetSuite and HotWax Commerce sync purchase orders, track inventory, and update order status automatically.
+  Learn about purchase order sync from NetSuite to HotWax Commerce.
 ---

 # Purchase Orders